History of Dedham, Massachusetts, 1800–1899: Good Shepherd

 Lay readers from St. Paul's began ministering to Episcopalians in the Oakdale section of town in 1873 who could not get to the church easily.
-Out of their efforts grew the Church of the Good Shepard, which was dedicated in 1876.
+Out of their efforts grew the Church of the Good Shepherd, which was dedicated in 1876.
 One of the early members was William B. Gould.

+Catholic churches

 St. Mary's

-In 1843, 85 years after the Acadians arrived, the first Catholic Mass was said in Daniel Slattery's home where the police station now stands in Dedham Square.
+In 1843, 85 years after the Acadians arrived, the first Catholic Mass was said in Daniel Slattery's home where the police station stood in Dedham Square from the 1960s until 2023.
 For the next three years after that first Mass with eight Catholics present, John Dagget, Slattery's brother in law, would drive to Waltham each Sunday and bring Father James Strain to Dedham to say Mass.
 In 1846 Dedham became part of the mission of St. Jospeph's Church in Roxbury and Father Patrick O'Beirne would celebrate Mass in Temperance Hall.

 Large number of Irish immigrants fled the Great Famine a few years later and many of them settled in Dedham.
 By 1857 so many had settled that Father O'Beirne built the first Catholic church in Dedham, St Mary's Parish.
-When the Civil War broke out in 1861 Dedham men from all religious persuasions responded to the call but "no church in Dedham lost so many men in proportion to their numbers" as St. Mary's did.
+When the Civil War broke out in 1861 Dedham men from all religious persuasions responded to the call but "no church in Dedham lost so many men in proportion to their numbers" as St. Mary's had.

 In 1880 the current church was built on High Street, next to the rectory that had been purchased three years earlier.
 Thousands attend the laying of the cornerstone by Archbishop John J. Williams and a special train was run from Boston to accommodate all those who wished to be present.
 The master of ceremonies was Fr.
-Theodore A. Metcalf, a descendant of Michaell Metcalfe, the teacher.
-Theodore Metcalf may also have been a descendant of Jonathon Fairbanks.
+Theodore A. Metcalf, a descendant of Michaell Metcalfe, an educator.
+Theodore Metcalf may also have been a descendant of Jonathan Fairbanks.
 At the time St. Mary's, "a fine stone church at a cost of about $125,000" was completed there was a Methodist, two Baptist, two Congregationalist, two Unitarian, and two Episcopal churches in Dedham.

 It was also in 1880 that the Town Meeting set aside of the town cemetery, Brookdale, for Catholics to be buried in.
 The following year two Protestant businessmen gave great financial support to the fledgling parish.
 John R. Bullard contributed the Dedham granite used to construct the great upper church.
 Albert W. Nickerson paid off the debt still remaining on the old church and contributed $10,000 to help complete the new one.

-Other
+St. Raphael's

+Due to the growth of the Catholic population, about 200 parishioners in East Dedham were reassigned in January 1878 to Father Richard Barry's care in the Germantown Association's Chapel (St. Theresa's Church) in West Roxbury.
+This left St. Mary's parish small and with few resources.